aaronibrahim/hey-coworker/README.md

 What I'm looking to avoid is wasting time helping you organize your own thoughts when they should be in your agenda.

+Here's some common things I hear when I bring this up:

 > "I don't know what I don't know!"

 Are we talking about backend? frontend? cupcakes?
 You know something that constrains your inquiry.
 Put it in words.